MicrosoftDocs/powerapps-docs/powerapps-docs/maker/common-data-service/data-platform-cds-newentity-pq.md

 ---
-title: Add data to an table in Common Data Service by using Power Query | Microsoft Docs
+title: Add data to a table in Common Data Service by using Power Query | Microsoft Docs
 description: Step-by-step instructions for how to use Power Query to add data to a new or existing table in Common Data Service from another data source.
 author: mllopis
 manager: kfile